 Our Special Collections Reading Room is located within the Headington Library.
 Our mission is to curate unique collections for teaching and research and anyone may use our collections.

-The Special Collections Reading Room has reopened to external visitors as well as Brookes staff and students.
+The Special Collections Reading Room is open to external visitors as well as Brookes staff and students.
 See below for opening hours.